mercadopago/devsite-docs/guides/checkout-api-v2/create-customer-and-card.en.md

 # Create customer and card

-To create a customer and associate it with your card, you must send the email field, the type of payment method, the ID of the issuing bank and the generated token.
+To create a customer and associate it with your card, you must send the email field, the type of payment method and the generated token.
 Each customer will be saved with the value `customer` and each card with the value `card`.

 In addition, by using our SDKs, and if a payment is successfully completed, the correct information can be stored securely in our servers for future purchases, which can streamline the payment process for the buyer.
 For more information, check our [API Reference](/developers/en/reference/cards/_customers_customer_id_cards/post).